stappersg/vBook/src/advanced/dns.md

 nomail.example.com.
 86400 IN MX 0 "."
 ```

-vSMTP `enable_null_MX` directive allows to enable or disable this protocol.
+vSMTP `allow_0MX_delivery` directive allows to enable or disable this protocol.

 #### Sender with "Null MX" records

 As Null MX is primarily intended for domains that do not send or receive any mail, vSMTP default behavior is to reject mail that has an invalid return address.
-It can be changed with the `allow_null_MX_sender` directive.
+It can be changed with the `allow_0MX_sender` directive.

 However mail systems should not publish a null MX record for domains that they use in MAIL FROM (RFC5321) or From (RFC5322) directives.
 If a system nonetheless does so, it risks having its mail rejected.